 But not now.
 “When I approached them I really didn’t think they would do it,” she says.
 “I had no credentials, I had no background.
 But now there is this increasing new interest in graffiti and street art, that’s why they eventually took me.”

 Morayef was the beneficiary of a sea-change in the Egyptian art world since the country’s revolution sparked an explosion of paint and posters scrawled on walls in cities around the country.
 “The revolution has massively impacted the art scene in Egypt, it’s now a lot more diverse and there’s a lot of work inspired or based on the revolution,” says Morayef.

-“Art has played a major role in the Egyptian revolution, for the most part because street art and graffiti as in a Western form simply didn’t exist, now it’s everywhere.” said Omar Ozalp, co-owner of the Articulate Baboon gallery on the outskirts of Cairo.
-“More important, each one carries a message, be it political or social, which for once has the Egyptian population thinking.”
+"Art has played a major role in the Egyptian revolution, for the most part because street art and graffiti as in a western form simply didn't exist, now it's everywhere.” said Omar Ozalp, co-owner of the Articulate Baboon gallery on the outskirts of Cairo.
+“More importantly, each one carries a message, be it political or social, which for once has the Egyptian population thinking.”

-The other co-owner of the gallery, Adam Maroud, adds: “Corner after corner after corner was suddenly emblazoned with a battle cry in rushed lettering or a perfect stencil of pop-culture political satire and it was beautiful and stirring to watch it spread.
+The other co-owner of the gallery, Adam Maroud, adds: “Corner after corner after corner was suddenly be emblazoned with a battle cry in rushed lettering or a perfect stencil of pop culture political satire and it was beautiful and stirring to watch it spread.
 Nothing to me personifies creative freedom more than a bold graffiti piece on a very public wall.”